Important gun safety rules

-Those are single shot guns, formally known as single action.
-You put in a bullet by hand, pull the trigger, and that’s it.
+Those are single-shot guns, formally known as “single action.”
+You manually load a round and cock the gun, pull the trigger, and that’s it.
 The gun doesn’t “do” anything else once it’s fired.

 There are still guns like that today.
-For example, some precision sniper shooters will use this style to reduce the number of moving pieces to keep the gun more stable while they aim and fire.
+For example, some precision snipers will use this style to reduce the number of moving pieces to keep the gun more stable while they aim and fire.

 With semi-autos you pull the trigger, the gun fires, the gun cycles itself, and is ready to fire the next time you pull the trigger.
 You don’t have to do anything else.

-This was the fundamental innovation that took us from the old Civil War style guns to modern ones.
-The gun is designed to use the gas and energy created by the explosion to move various pieces that kick out the spent casing and load in a new one.
+This was the fundamental innovation that took us from the old Civil War-style guns to modern ones.
+The semi-auto gun is designed to use the gas and energy created by the gunpowder explosion to move various pieces that kick out the spent casing and load in a new one.
 So it becomes a loop that ‘feeds’ itself every time the trigger is pulled and released.

 Fully automatic is basically the same thing as semi-automatic, but you can just hold the trigger down once and the gun will keep firing and cycling itself until you release the trigger.